About the Trust

 Phase 2: Building conservation work, seek grants and sponsorship for the restoration of the beam engine to motion, conservation of the water turbine with associated electrical equipment and its evaluation for future use.

 Phase 3: Restoration of the beam engine to steam if deemed feasible and desirable, installation of steam plant.
 Public steaming demonstrations.
-Restoration and operation of equipment for electrical power generation.

 Recent Progress and forthcoming activities